zognin/tp/docs/DeveloperGuide.md

     1. Prerequisites: Inventory has at least 1 ingredient and at most 3 ingredients.
     1. Test case: `delete-i 1`
        <br>Expected: First ingredient in inventory is deleted.
-       If initially on Home tab, switch to Inventory & Statistics tab.
        Details of deleted ingredient will be shown in the result display box.
     1. Test case: `delete-i 0`
+       <br>Expected: No ingredient is deleted.
+Error details shown in the result display box.
+    1. Test case: `delete-i -2`
        <br>Expected: No ingredient is deleted.
 Error details shown in the result display box.
     1. Test case: `delete-i abc`
        <br>Expected: No ingredient is deleted.
 Error details shown in the result display box.